ibexa/documentation-developer/docs/commerce/cart/cart.md

 `Cart` is a standalone JavaScript object that manages cart data and has no user interface, while widgets consist of JavaScript code and accompanying Twig templates.

-### Cart object
+### Cart service object

-The `Cart` object stores cart entry data and a cart summary, which contains additional entry data, like, for example, formatted gross price or validation errors.
+The `Cart` service object stores cart entry data and a cart summary, which contains additional entry data, like, for example, formatted gross price or validation errors.
 The object exposes several methods, which you can use to get and modify cart entries.
-Only one instance of a `Cart` object can be created.
+Only one instance of a `Cart` service object can be created.

 ### Widgets